FakeSalamander/mythrys-apparatus/README.md

 - /initiative (card) - a player submits one of the minor arcana in their hand  to use as their initiative card
 - /monster-initiative (card) (monster_name) - the GM submits one of the major arcana in their hand to use as the initiative card for a certain monster.
+- /replace-initiative (card) - discards your current initiative card and places down a new one from your hand.
 - /take-turns - reveals which player/NPC goes next & their initiative card, and then prompts them to take a turn.
 - /next-round - discards all of the initiative cards & held cards (except for placed facedown cards) to reset the round
 - /reveal-initiative (monster_name) - reveals your own initiative card (or the initiative card of one of your monsters), even if it is not your turn yet.